eelke/tempswitch/README.md

--- TemperatureSwitch app, based on PT100 / Arduino --
+# TempSwitch for Climate Cleanup

--- Code: eelke.net --
+A temperature-based physical relais (electrical switch) application, based on PT100, Arduino, Node.js & svelte.js

-# Set up the Arduino
+## Set up the Arduino

 These are the temperature edges used.
 Comment these lines out to have the program run in demo mode.
 In demo mode the app picks edges around the current environment temperature instead.